boulund/tentacle/documentation/source/installation.rst

 Downloading and installing Tentacle manually
 ============================================
-Tentacle can also be installed from a downloaded compressed archive.
+If `Mercurial`_ is unavailable or you require to install Tentacle without downloading it from the `Bitbucket repository`_, Tentacle can also be installed from a downloaded compressed archive.
 However, to get the most recent version we recommend installing it directly from the `Bitbucket repository`_.
 If you are unable to installed Tentacle from the repository directly, you can install it using a release tarball as described in :ref:`download`.

 To install Tentacle from a downloaded compressed archive into the virtualenv, make sure the virtualenv is activated and use ``pip`` from within the